-Welcome to our new series, Iconic Canadian Food!
-You may know which classic Canadian dishes you like, but do you know the stories behind them?
-And how can we define Canadian cuisine if we don't know its past?
-Gabby Peyton will be sharing the back stories of a smorgasbord of iconic Canadian dishes to celebrate the country's 150th birthday this year.
+Welcome Iconic Canadian Food!
+You know which classic Canadian dishes you love, but do you know the stories behind them?
+Gabby Peyton shares the back stories of a smorgasbord of iconic Canadian dishes.
 And she starts with that most identifiable of Canadian dishes, poutine.

 There’s no poutine on airs (see what I did there?) when it comes to the diaspora of Canadian dishes: poutine is the most well known dish around the world.
 From high-end iterations in Montreal restaurants to messy plates in mall food courts, the delicious mess of fries and cheese curds smothered in gravy is everywhere.
 It even made its way to the Canadian State Dinner at the White House in March 2016.